lighthouse-labs/tweeter/README.md

-# Tweeter Project
+# Tweeter Project - By.
+D. Gibbs

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+This repository is for the project, the objective of which was for us to build upon a forked example and to use it to practice our HTML, CSS, JS, jQuery and AJAX front-end skills, along with Node, Express and MongoDB back-end skills.

-## Getting Started
+## Instructions for usage.

-1. Fork this repository, then clone your fork of this repository.
+1. Fork this repository from
+, then clone your fork of this repository.
 2. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.